SIR SAMUEL SWINTON JACOB KCIE CVO

 He was a son of Lieutenant-Colonel William Jacob.
 He was born 14th January, baptized 19th February 1841 at Wynberg, Cape of Good Hope, South Africa, and died on 4th December 1917.
 He married Mary Hilton, daughter of the fleet paymaster J T Sueter RN, on 28th April 1874.
 They had no children.

-I have no photo of his wife, but a clue is given in a letter by Ernest Henry Jacob, his cousin, or brother, written on 19th June from North Brixton: Sam and his wife are staying at Queensborough Terrace.
+I have no photo of his wife, but a clue is given in a letter by Ernest Henry Jacob, his cousin, written on 19th June from North Brixton: Sam and his wife are staying at Queensborough Terrace.
 I have seen her two or three times.
 She says very little and that in a low tone with a slight Scottish accent, but there is an awful lot of her, the prevailing dimension being in thickness, and the result of her sitting on anyone would, physically speaking, be complete flatification.
 Sam was going to take us all to the opera on Friday. but 5/- tickets are selling at 15/-, so we have declined.
 So ticket touts were operating even then!Swinton with Edgar

 His cousin Edith Jacob writes to her brother (Edgar) on 8th December 1860: Father had a letter from Sam yesterday with some unexpected news in it.
 He had been offered an appointment in the Mountain Train at Jacobabad and had accepted it having 7 good reasons for doing so.
 He was just starting for Jacobabad when he wrote.
 The Mountain Train consist of three divisions of natives and there are two European officers in each division.
 Sam is the second officer in the first division, the commanding officer is Pottinger (who was in Sam's term at Addiscome).
 We do not like the thought of his going to Scinde but as he says it is not much worse than Aden where has was ordered to and he says it will be easy to leave if he feels it does not agree with him.With his dog Tippy, 3rd September 1888, Jeypore.